S-0896

 Enforcement Authority

-The Attorney General or a county attorney may bring a civil action against a chatbot provider that violates the chapter.
-A user who is injured by a violation of Section 39-80-20 or 39-80-30 may bring a civil action against the chatbot provider.
-A violation of Section 39-80-20 or 39-80-30 constitutes an injury in fact to a user, establishing standing for private plaintiffs without requiring proof of additional harm.
+The Attorney General or a county attorney may bring a civil action against a chatbot provider for violations.
+Private right of action is also available: a violation of Section 39-80-20 or 39-80-30 constitutes an injury in fact to a user, and an injured user may bring a civil action.
 No cure period or safe harbor is specified.

 Penalties